Toxic Link Apocalypse: How to Identify, Remove & Defend Your Site (SEO)

 Google will then incorporate this information into how they assess your website.
 It's important to remember that this process isn't immediate and Google doesn't guarantee they'll disavow every link you submit.

-Before resorting to the Disavow Tool, it's often best practice to manually remove toxic links by contacting the webmasters of the offending sites.
-This shows Google you're making a genuine effort to clean up your backlink profile.
+Before you jump straight to the Disavow Tool, it's usually best practice to try and manually remove toxic links by contacting the webmasters of the offending sites.
+This shows Google you're really trying to clean up your backlink profile.

-- Limitations of the Disavow Tool: The Disavow Tool should be used as a last resort, it is not a "fix all" solution.
+Limitations of the Disavow Tool: The Disavow Tool should be used as a last resort; it's not a "fix all" solution.

 Remember, a well-maintained disavow file, combined with proactive outreach, can help you regain control over your website's link profile.